LeipeLeon/blog/src/_posts/2023/01/RSS-FTW.md

 layout: post
 title:  RSS FTW
 date:   2023-01-24 16:31:00 CES
-description: "RSS FTW: “You can find us anywhere you get your podcasts.”"
 ---

+“You can find us anywhere you get your podcasts.”

 <https://aus.social/@attacus/109499740512576514>